sorelmitra/learn/kubernetes/Readme.md

 *Selector is the Core Grouping Primitive*: Using label selectors a client or user can identify and subsequently manage a group of objects.
 This is the core grouping primitive of Kubernetes and used in many places.
 One example of its use is working with _replica sets_.

+*Replica Set*: A selection of pods, each of which being guaranteed the given number of replicas.
+The selection is made using _selectors_.
+If not using a replica set, a pod is not rescheduled if its node dies.

+### Deployments [1b]

+*Imperative vs Declarative Deployment*: The _imperative_ way is to deploy things manually, then adding other configurations (such as replica controllers) on top of them.
+The _declarative_ way is to create a declarative definition of how things should be deployed and configured, then execute that definition in order to deploy and manage the things.
+The _imperative_ way is good for learning and trying things out.
+The _declarative_ way is the way to go once things have settled.

+*Deployment*: A declarative object used to automate deploying and rolling updates of applications.
+It allows easy scaling horizontally, easy progressive updates without service outage (by adding more replicas temporarily), rolling back updates in case of error.
+[5]

+### Services [1c]

+*Service*: An abstraction which defines a logical set of Pods and a policy by which to access them.
+The set of Pods targeted by a Service is usually determined by a selector.
+A _service_ is a REST object that can be deployed and managed.

+*Service without Selector*: A _service_ used to abstract backends that are not part of Kubernetes.

+*Service Discovery*: Query the _API server_, use a _service proxy_, _ExternalName_.

+*Service Proxy*: Virtual IP for services, implemented by `kube-proxy`.

+*Service ExternalName*: Type of service that maps to a DNS name rather than Pods.

+### ConfigMaps and Secrets [1d]

+*ConfigMap*: Configuration data, that stores key-value pairs.
+A value can be a string, a config file, or a blob.
+Used to decouple configuration from containers.

+*Secret*: Configuration data similar to _ConfigMap_ but designed for small amounts of secret data, such as passwords, keys, etc. Kubernetes treats secrets different from _ConfigMap_'s: they are stored in a tmpfs and only on nodes that have pods that use them.
+However, they are passed to and from _API server_ in plain text, so a TLS connection is needed between _API server_ and _kubelet_ / user.

+## Configure Liveness, Readiness and Startup Probes [6]

+TBD

+## Configure Secrets for Pull from Private Repository

+The error `Error: ErrImagePull` from `kubectl describe pod`  may mean that you're trying to pull from a private repository.

+In this case you need to create the secret, assuming that you've already logged in locally with `docker login`:

+	kubectl create secret generic dockerhubcred --from-file=.dockerconfigjson=/Users/sorel/.docker/config.json --type=kubernetes.io/dockerconfigjson

+This may not work if the local docker uses a credential manager from the OS.
+In this case, create it with explicit credentials:

+	kubectl create secret docker-registry dockerhubcred --docker-server=<your-registry-server> --docker-username=<your-name> --docker-password=<your-pword> --docker-email=<your-email>

+While doing this, make sure nobody's watching over your shoulder and once finished remove the command from your shell history.

+Then refer it in your pod:

+	apiVersion: v1
+	kind: Pod
+	metadata:
+	name: microservice
+	spec:
+	containers:
+	- name: microservice
+		image: sorelmitra/microservice:latest
+	imagePullSecrets:
+	- name: dockerhubcred